Caroline Hallisey

 Caroline Hallisey-Kepka (born September 24, 1980) is an American speed skater and three-time Olympian.
 She competed for the United States at the 1998, 2002, and 2006 Winter Olympics in short track speed skating.

 Biography

 Hallisey grew up in Natick, Massachusetts and began speed skating at a young age.
 Hallisey met bronze medallist J P Kepka at the United States Olympic Training Center in Colorado Springs; the two later married.
 She is the cousin of figure skater, Stephen Carriere.
 She is currently a member and coach at the Bay State Skate Club.

-Following her retirement from speed skating in 2006, Hallisey attended the University of Colorado.
+Following her retirement from speed skating in 2006, Hallisey attended the University of Colorado Boulder.
 She is currently a teacher at Glen Urquhart School in Beverly, Massachusetts.

 Career

 1998 Winter Olympics

 At the 1998 Winter Olympics in Nagano, Hallisey competed in short track speed skating in the women's 3000 metre relay.
 She competed alongside teammates Amy Peterson, Erin Porter, and Cathy Turner.
 The team qualified for the small finals with a time of 4:33.352, and finished in fifth place with a time of 4:26.253.